laravel/docs/billing.md

 > {note} If you're only performing "one-off" charges and do not offer subscriptions, you should not use Cashier.
 Instead, use the Stripe and Braintree SDKs directly.

-<a name="upgrade-guide"></a>
+<a name="upgrading-cashier"></a>
-## Upgrade Guide
+## Upgrading Cashier

-When upgrading to a new major version of the library, it's important that you take the things mentioned in [the upgrade guide](https://github.com/laravel/cashier/blob/master/UPGRADE.md) into account.
+When upgrading to a new major version of the Cashier, it's important that you carefully review [the upgrade guide](https://github.com/laravel/cashier/blob/master/UPGRADE.md).

 <a name="configuration"></a>
 ## Configuration